 So I’m not suggesting that we not celebrate the holidays.
 There are some loving, wonderful and amazing aspects surrounding this time of year that deserves our recognition and celebration.
 What I am saying, especially to myself, is never forget what I value and believe is important, and to live those values regardless of what others say I should do.
 I believe that it is vital to keep our lives focused on that which brings us great joy, good health, loving relationships and meaning.
 Buying a bunch of “stuff” for others that they may or may not even really want, shouldn’t even be on the list.

 So what can we do?
 Most importantly, surround yourself with people who are also awake, aware and conscious to holiday manipulation.
 Then if you choose to celebrate, figure out new and more creative ways to show people you love that you love them in ways that has nothing to do with money.
 Don’t spend money you don’t have.
 Remember that every retail store and business will do whatever they can to get you to buy something—regardless of whether you need it or not.

 Keep your focus on the experience and meaning of the holiday—whatever that means to you.
 Create activities and experiences to enjoy and share with those you love.
-Living SMART 365 reminds me that even when it is Christmas I want to live a life that is sustainable, meaningful, artful, responsible and thankful.
-This holiday season I am determined to stay conscious and aware and only put my money towards that which helps me live my intentions.
+Living SMART 365 reminds me that even when it is Christmas I want to live a life that is sustainable, meaningful, aware, responsible and thankful.
+This holiday season I am determined to stay conscious and awake and only put my money towards that which helps me live my intentions.
 What about you?